Mobile Application Testing: 10-Steps Approach

-- Automat tests on device fragmentation.
-There’s a huge variety of devices and screen dimensions – in order to ensure app’s compatibility with this array of hardware, a lot of tests are needed.
-Conducting this much testing manually is too challenging so it’s better to write manual tests for different operating systems or screen dimensions.
+- Automate tests on device fragmentation.
+There’s a huge variety of devices and screen dimensions.
+In order to ensure your app’s compatibility with such an array of hardware, a lot of tests are needed.
+Conducting this much testing manually is too challenging, so it’s better to write manual tests for different operating systems or screen dimensions.

 Step 3.
 Preparing test cases for different functionalities

-The next step in mobile app testing is defining the cases you’d be writing tests for.
+The next step in mobile app testing is defining the cases you will be writing tests for.
 There are two approaches to this stage:

 Defining the test cases for mobile application depends on the type of test you want to run as well.
 All application tests are divided into two broad groups: functional and non-functional.